haydenheroux/haydenheroux/README.md

 Did controls development for Rensselaer Motorsport's Formula SAE team.
 Transferred to Worcester Polytechnic Institute for Spring 2026.
 Interested in systems programming, control theory, and advanced mathematics.
+Previously worked at Arden Building Companies and FM.

 ## Projects